smbuglass/goats_noats/content/Adventures/1. Sapphire Magistrate Exams/Session 1.md

 # Finding Your Arrow
 The afternoon saw the entrants hunting for blunted arrows which were labeled with the contestants names and fired into [[Hiezu]].
 Entrants had to find the arrows "within an acceptable time."

-[[Yogo Tatsuya|Tatsuya]] communed with the air kami to ask where his arrow landed.
+[[Yagi Tatsuya|Tatsuya]] communed with the air kami to ask where his arrow landed.
 In addition to finding he location of his arrow, he was given a warning about the elements being distressed by something to the east.
 An ill omen.

 [[Junko]] was approached by a street urchin who had found her arrow, as well as that of an Ichiro entrant from the Badger clan.
 She thanked the child and paid him 1 zeni, telling him how to find the owner of the other arrow.